AntonioTorres23/OpenGL_Notes/Geometry Shader.md

 The great thing about such a geometry shader effect is that it works on all objects, regardless of their complexity.

-Because we're going to translate each vertex into the direction of the triangle's
+Because we're going to translate each vertex into the direction of the triangle's normal vector we first need to calculate this normal vector.